 Read the Student Handbook.

 Typically, general visa instructions will be given at the Predeparture meeting.
 Specific information for specific countries/programs will be given at the Site-Specific predeparture meetings OR at a time that the students need to start.
 THIS VARIES WIDELY.
-The Office of International Education can give the student information on how a particular consulate typically handles visas but we do not have any special influence over the process and the best source of information is to contact the host country consulate directly about any special circumstances your student has.
+The OIE can give the student information on how a particular consulate typically handles visas but we do not have any special influence over the process.
+The best source of information is to contact the host country consulate directly about any special circumstances your student has.
 Although WU or the host university information often provides some of the required elements of a visa application, it is the responsibility of the student, not W.U. or the host university, to ensure that a visa is obtained in time for study abroad.
 Each country approaches the visa process differently and it can change at any time without our knowledge.
 With that in mind, verify that your student knows how to obtain a student visa and begins collecting information for the application process as far in advance as possible.
 To do this, students should contact the host country consulate.
 The internet is a good place to start.
 Again, students will receive guidance about WHEN to start their visa process but they should NOT WAIT as soon as they know what they need to do.

 Students who want to travel before their program starts (with or without a parent) may discover that it can complicate visa processing considerably (including making it more expensive) or make it impossible to get the appropriate visa.
 Family trips within four months of your student's departure on the program should be planned with the expectation that his/her passport WILL NOT be available to him/her, UNLESS you have verified that the visa process won't interfere with your plans.